 The fourth factor is the level of household debt.
 That includes credit card debt, auto loans, and school loans.
 Current consumer debt statistics show that household debt has reached new record levels.
 Surprisingly, high health care costs are one of the biggest causes of overwhelming debt.

-Even a small downturn in consumer spending can damage the economy.
+Even a small downturn in consumer spending damages the economy.
 As it drops off, economic growth slows.
-Prices will drop, which creates deflation.
-If slow consumer spending continues, the economy can go into recession.
+Prices drop, creating deflation.
+If slow consumer spending continues, the economy contracts.

-But too much of a good thing can be damaging.
+Too much of a good thing can also be damaging.
 When consumer demand exceeds manufacturers' ability to provide the goods and services, prices increase.
 If this goes on, it creates inflation.
 If consumers expect ever-increasing prices, they will spend more now.
-That further increases demand, forcing business to hike their prices.
-It becomes a self-fulfilling prophecy that is very difficult to stop.
+That further increases demand, forcing businesses to raise prices.
+It becomes a self-fulfilling prophecy that 's hard to stop.
 That's why the primary mandate of the nation's central bank, the Federal Reserve, is to ward off inflation.

 How Consumer Spending Is Measured

 The Consumer Expenditure Survey is released in August each year by the Bureau of Labor Statistics.
 It is similar to the PCE but has a little more detail about types of households.
 That's because the BLS analyzes data from the U.S. Census.
-The BLS releases its report in September each year.
-Here's the most current report.
+The BLS releases the most current report in September each year.

 Retail sales is another component of consumer spending.
 You can check how healthy it is with the most recent retail sales statistics.

 Consumer spending drives a significantly large part of U.S. GDP.
 This makes it one of the biggest determinants of economic health.
 Data on what consumers buy, don’t buy, or wish to spend their money on can tell you a lot where the economy may be heading.
 Watching the trend on consumer spending can serve as an invaluable tool for managing your investments.

 Frequently Asked Questions (FAQs)